Shire rejects $63 billion Takeda bid as Allergan drops pursuit

 If there was to be a big share component to a deal it would have to come before a vote of shareholders, he noted.
 “Shareholders seem to be voting this morning,” Kedra said.

-Takeda said it would remain disciplined in its approach and intended to maintain its dividend policy and investment grade credit rating, adding that: “Discussions between the parties regarding a potential offer are ongoing.”
+Takeda said it would remain disciplined in its approach and intended to maintain its dividend policy and investment-grade credit rating, adding that: “Discussions between the parties regarding a potential offer are ongoing.”

-The drugs industry has seen a surge in deal-making this year as large players look for promising assets to improve their pipelines but a Takeda-Shire transaction would be by far the biggest.

-Shire confirmed it had received three conditional proposals from Takeda but said they significantly undervalued the company’s growth prospects and drugs in development.
+Shire confirmed it had received three conditional proposals from Takeda, but said they significantly undervalued the company’s growth prospects and drugs in development.

-The latest 46.50 pounds offer was made on April 12 and comprised 17.75 pounds in cash, which would be paid in U.S. dollars, and 28.75 pounds worth of new Takeda shares.
+Takeda’s latest 46.50 pounds offer was made on April 12 and comprised 17.75 pounds in cash, which would be paid in U.S. dollars, and 28.75 pounds worth of new Takeda shares.
 Shire said that valued it at approximately 44 billion pounds ($62.6 billion), based on total issued and to be issued share capital.

 The two earlier cash-and-share offers were worth 44 and 45.50 pounds per share, respectively.